 On a scale of 1 to 10, where would you rate faith and love in your life?

-Annie and I are serving the Lord in Curitiba, Brazil.
-We are training leaders and helping plant churches all over the country.
+Annie and I are serving the Lord in the US, Africa, South America, and India.
 Your gifts are making an impact in so many lives.
 Please click here if you would like to get involved.
-Obrigado!
+Thanks so much!